-- To encourage and support sustainable economic, social and cultural development in regional communities;
+- Encourage and support sustainable economic, social and cultural outcomes in regional communities;

-- To develop partnerships and networks which leverage support for projects and encourage ongoing collaboration;
+- Develop partnerships and networks which leverage financial and/or in−kind support for regional arts projects and encourage ongoing collaboration;

-- To develop audiences and broaden community engagement with the arts; and
+- Develop audiences and broaden community engagement with the arts;

-- To increase employment, professional development opportunities and profile of regional and remote artists.
+- Increase employment and professional development opportunities for, and raise the profile of, regional and remote artists; and

 RAF National Recipients Lists